jakerella/p52/rules/06_player_turns.md

 ### Player Movement

 Possibly the simplest thing you can do is move your character within the space.
 Check your "Movement" skill on your [character sheet](guides/P52-character-sheet.pdf) to see how many spots you can move.
 You **cannot move diagonally**, but otherwise you are free to move in any direction.
 An individual character may not leave the space by themselves.
 Players do not have to go their entire Movement amount on any turn (so if you have a movement of 3, you can choose to go 1 or 2 spots).

+> Your movement may be impacted by the items you are wearing!
+Be sure to check your items' descriptions.
+You can read about the impact of equipped item weight in the [Chests and Items section](07_chests_and_items.md#item-weight).

 #### Revealing Dark Spaces